 In consultation with this advisory group, OEH develops annual and longer term watering plans that consider water availability, climatic conditions, scientific research, ecological outcomes and stakeholder perspectives.

-OEH also works closely with other government agencies including the Murray-Darling Basin Authority, DPI Water, Local Land Services and the Commonwealth Environmental Water Office to deliver water to rivers, creeks and wetlands.
+OEH also works closely with other government agencies including the Murray-Darling Basin Authority, DoI Water, Local Land Services and the Commonwealth Environmental Water Office to deliver water to rivers, creeks and wetlands.

 The Office of Environment and Heritage:

 - manages the delivery of water for the environment in NSW

 - collaborates with community stakeholders and other agencies